 - In the Rochester area, multiple-year efforts paid off for Waverly TA and Rush-Henrietta Educators Association members, who won four seats and three seats, respectively, to put union-endorsed candidates in control of their school boards.

-Educators stand up for new contact
+Educators stand up for new contract

 Hundreds rally in Lawrence, Nassau County, to support Lawrence TA members who have been working without a contract for the last six years.
 The local represents about 300 teachers, librarians, speech therapists and social workers.
 Photo by Kristy Leibowitz.